daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 ### Quantity Ordered by Product:

-There are seasonal fluctuations which show drops in the months of ... for almost all product in general.
+There are seasonal fluctuations which show constant drops from Apr to Aug for almost all products in general.
+Another lowest decline happened in December after a peak in November.
+The reasons might be because customers tend to spend for products on or before Thanksgiving in October/November and Chirstmans Sales in December.
+Then we could spend less on products in December but other priorities such as clothing, food and berage.

 ![Quantity Ordered by Product](https://user-images.githubusercontent.com/70437668/138407928-7e718903-bd88-47db-a02e-5561266df826.jpg)